verana-labs/verana-docs/docs/learn/verifiable-public-registry/40-issuing-credentials.md

 Once the ecosystem has published its credential schema:

-- Created its `Credential Schema` in the VVTN
+- Created its `Credential Schema` in the VPR
 - Issued the corresponding **verifiable trust JSON schema credential**
 - Properly configured the "service" section of its ecosystem DID Document